How to setup a Gatsby site on AWS using GitHub Actions - Part 3: Continuous Deployment with GitHub Actions

 - Click the

-On the Review policy screen:
+- On the Review and create screen:

 GatsbyDeployPolicy